What happens on a retreat?

 How do I get there?

-If you are driving, Strathean is 2.1km along on Old Hautere Road, off SH1, just before Otaki.
+If you are driving, turn off SH1 onto the Otaki Forks Road, just before Otaki.
+Drive for 2.6 km then turn right onto Old Hautere Road.
+Strathean is 1 km along this road on the left.
 Ideally it takes about an hour from Wellington to get there.
 But bear in mind you may be travelling through Friday night commuter traffic, so it could take up to two hours.

 We can operate a car pooling scheme.
 Please let the organiser know if you would like to get a lift to the retreat, or have room in your car for someone, or would like to be picked up from the train station in Otaki or Waikanae.
 The organiser will get back to you with arrangements.

 A contribution towards petrol is welcome, if you can afford it.
 If you are a driver and don’t need the contribution, please pass it on to the retreat organiser who will put it in the retreat fund which is used to help people who can’t afford to pay fully for a retreat.

 What should I bring?

-You will need to bring your own pillows, sheets and duvets or sleeping bags, towels and personal toiletries.
+You will need to bring your own sheets and duvets or sleeping bags, towels and personal toiletries.
 Also loose clothing for meditation and pens and paper to take notes.

 What is the accommodation like?